sushilmahamuni/typogenie/README.md

 Then run:
   python main.py

+- Select settings icon⚙️ from popup menu. type model name like llama3.2 based on the model you've installed. if chatgpt or gemini then keys are required.

-TypoGenie will now run in the background and fix your copied text automatically.
+Congratulations!
+TypoGenie is now running in the background and will automatically fix your copied text

 ---